🔄

 Best Trainers for Bunions

-Winner: Extra Wide Fit Trainers
+Winner: Star Leather Wide Fit Sneakers

 Pros:

-• Extra wide fit
+• Extra wide fit and wider toe box

-• Cushioned arch
+• Cushioned and arch supported removable insole

 • Fully lined toe box (no seams)